(CNN)Here's a look at the life of King Juan Carlos I of Spain.

 Distant relative of fifteenth century's King Ferdinand and Queen Isabella of Spain.

-Both King Juan Carlos and Queen Sophia are descendants of Queen Victoria.
+Both King Juan Carlos and Queen Sofia are descendants of Queen Victoria.

 1948 - Makes first trip to Spain, after Franco and Don Juan de Borbon agree to a Spanish education for the heir apparent.